-This DIY Weathered Paint Effect is a fun project, guys!
+This easy chalk paint makeover is a fun project, guys!
 And, so much easier than it looks.
 It’s all about layering the paints and picking colors that look good together.

 I’ve wanted to give this mirror a quick makeover for months.
 The black seemed a little too stark in that light colored entry.
 So, I wanted to tone it down a bit.

-- Chippy Paint Brush
+- Gold Acrylic Paint

 Watch this Quick Video to See the Easy Steps

 Step One – Start with the base color

 Start with 2 layers of your medium greige chalk paint (Selznick Gray), using a good nylon brush.
 Chalk Paint will stick to almost anything.

 But, if what you’re painting has some built up dirt or oils, you can clean it first.
 I’d use Dawn dish soap mixed with water or TSP to clean.
 Let that dry, then paint.

 Grab your chippy paint brush for the rest of the layering.
 You can see in the video how to do a very light dry brushing with a chip brush.